RonakRoy/RonakRoy.github.io/portfolio/index.md

     page_url="/portfolio/2007robot"
     image_path="/assets/images/portfolio/2007robot.jpg"
     subheader="Feb 2021 — May 2021"
     description="Every year, each student of 2.007: Design and Manufacturing I designs and fabricates a robot to compete in the class competition.
-This was my robot for the 2021 competition: \"Home Alone Together\"."
+My robot for the 2021 competition: \"Home Alone Together\" was able to extend to twice its height to lift 8kg, push game elements, and both cut and ride down a zipline."
 %}

 {% include card.html